Travel Advice

 Collection of Basic Items For Common Medical Emergencies

-The contents of your travel medical kit may vary depending on your personal needs, preferences, medical history, and the designated place you are traveling to.
-The number of items to pack will depend on duration of your trip and what your travel plans will be.
-Remember a compact travel kit is designed to only be used in a case of an emergency.
+Remember a compact travel kit is designed to only be used in case of an emergency.
 You are not supposed to bring your whole medicine cabinet.
-The bottom line is to have the easy access to a first aid kit in the event of a medical emergency.
+The bottom line is to have easy access to a first aid kit in the event of a medical emergency.
 Serious injuries should be managed by medical professionals.

 The following items are some basic first aid supplies and medications that are useful for most travelers to any destination: